Roads are significantly more expensive to build and maintain than other options.

 Roads are expensive

 Highways and roads are the fifth-highest expenditure of state governments, with 75% of funding coming locally.
-Pennsylvania’s road system is as large as New York, New Jersey, and all the New England States combined, and costs the commonwealth over $6.5 billion annually just to maintain.
-Transit, by contrast, gets only 1/3 as much funding, and bicyclists and pedestrians get 0.03% as much investment as do cars.
+Pennsylvania’s road system is as large as New York, New Jersey, and all New England States combined, and costs the commonwealth over $6.5 billion annually just to maintain.
+Transit, by contrast, gets only 1/3 as much funding, and bicyclists and pedestrians get 0.03% of that budgeted to cars.
 Parking lots, alone, costs Pennsylvania $88.2 million every year.

 Pennsylvania spends more per mile on roads than transit